JaKooLit/Debian-Hyprland/README.md

 - ensure to allow to install non-free drivers especially for users with NVIDIA gpus.
 You can also install non-free drivers if required.
 Edit install-scripts/nvidia.sh and change the nvidia stuff's if required

 ### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
+- 25 July 2025 Update!
+- All Hyprland and associated packages set to install using this script are downloaded and built from source (github).
+However, do note that it is downloaded from each individual releases.
+You can set versions by editing the scripts located install-scripts directory.
+- These packages are NOT updated automatically.
+You need to manually update it yourself
+-
 - This Repo does not contain Hyprland Dots or configs!
-Pre-configured Dotfiles are on [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots/tree/Deb-Untu-Dots) .
+Pre-configured Dotfiles are on [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots/tree/Debian-Dots) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.

 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old